OwaisSiddiqui/spacestagram-shopify/README.md

  - ESLint (for linting)
  - Prettier (for code formatting)

 It also uses Vercel for deploying the app online.
-This was done my pairing the repo onto the Vercel account and pushing changes to the `main` branch to deploy the app.
+This was done my syncing this GitHub repo onto the Vercel account and pushing changes to the `main` branch to deploy the app.

 ## Project structure

 All the React components are in the `components` folder.
-Each folder in the `components` folder is the name of a component and has a `index.tsx` for the main React component and a `styles.ts` with the styled components.
+Each folder in the `components` folder is the name of a component and has a `index.tsx` file for the main React component and a `styles.ts` file with the styled components.

 Example structure:

 - `components`
 	- `Navbar`